Going Postal: A Cursed Customer Service Misadventure

 And usually, the recorded voice is annoyingly cheerful, which makes it all the more enjoyable to yell.
 Oh, I know that my conversation may be recorded for quality assurance, and that it is even possible that they’re tracking the tones of people’s voices to weed out the crazies, but I figure most systems probably aren’t that fancy yet, and if they are I might be routed to the customer service agents that are good at handling confrontation, which probably means they are good at their jobs.

-th of March.
+So, after yelling “Customer Service” three times, I was invited to press one to be connected to Customer Service.
+I immediately got Mary, who told me there was nothing they could do until the 28th of March.
 I reasoned that by then, at least we’d still have two weeks to resend if they’d lost it.
 At another cost of $4.88, which would never be refunded if they recovered the first tax return.
 (That would be a total of $9.76 to the Post Office, which is 75% of a $13 refund.)

-th of March rolls around and I call the USPS 800 number again and Chuck tells me that he’s putting in a claim on the lost tax return and tomorrow I’ll get a call from a representative.
+The 28th of March rolls around and I call the USPS 800 number again and Chuck tells me that he’s putting in a claim on the lost tax return and tomorrow I’ll get a call from a representative.
 He even makes me feel all fuzzy warm and secure by giving me a confirmation number.
 The next day I am out checking the mail—it’s as if they had the box wired with a sensor—and I get a call from Jerry.
 When I get home Jerry tells me, via the answering machine, that there’s nothing they can do about my lost mail at the moment and I have to wait 15 days before they can do anything.
 And does Mr. Jerry Smart Guy Postal Carrier leave so much as one digit of a contact number?
 No!

 Thank goodness for caller ID.
 I called what turned out to be my local Post Office, and find out that it wasn’t Jerry who called me, it was Bill.
 How he made Bill sound like Jerry, I still haven’t figured out.
 I assumed the local Post Office was confused about the date I sent my tax return, but I was partially mistaken.
 James, my bestest postal buddy in whole wide world, told me that I had to wait a full 30 days before I could put a claim on my tax return.